TechnicalPursuit/TIBET-Examples/pizza/README.md

     order = this.get('order');

-    //  Ensure we clear any status flag from prior state (such as pending or
+    //  Ensure any status flag from prior state (such as pending or
-    //  cancelled) since we allow server response fields in the order. delete order.status;
+    //  cancelled) is cleared.
+    delete order.status;

     //  Prep the request as a JSON string and prevent any further encoding.